Rachel Levine: Personal life

-Levine has two children.
-She transitioned from male to female in 2011.
-Levine married Martha Peaslee Levine in 1988 during Levine's last year of medical school and divorced in 2013.
+Levine is a transgender woman and uses she/her pronouns.
+She has two children with Martha Peaslee Levine, whom she married in 1988 during Levine's last year of medical school.
+They divorced in 2013.

+Levine began exploring her gender identity in her 40s, and transitioned in 2011.
 She has served as a board member of Equality Pennsylvania, an LGBT rights organization.